Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

 How to Make Dakgangjeong

-Making this crispy Dakgangjeong requires a few essential steps to ensure the chicken is both flavorful and crunchy.
-Here’s a breakdown of the process:
+Making crispy Dakgangjeong takes a few key steps to keep the chicken flavorful and crunchy.
+Here’s the process:

 1. Marinate the Chicken

-- Combine chicken, rice wine, onion powder, garlic powder, salt, ginger powder, and ground black pepper in a large bowl.
+• Combine Ingredients: Mix chicken, rice wine, onion powder, garlic powder, salt, ginger powder, and black pepper in a bowl.

-- The marinade helps infuse the chicken with a savory, aromatic base that’s key to this recipe.
+• Purpose: The marinade gives the chicken a savory, aromatic base.

 2. Prepare the Dredge